What Costa Rica Products Can You Buy?

 There are a few symbols and phrases that you will see everywhere throughout your trip.
 Their meaning and what they represent may even mark your soul in a way that cannot be undone.
 And, if not, they at least make cool souvenirs.

-Calling itself “the beer of Costa Rica”, this clear colored lager is found in restaurants, bars, and lounges throughout the country.
-Its emblem featuring imperial eagles and crowns recalls ancient European coats of arms.
+- Imperial Merchandise: Calling itself “the beer of Costa Rica”, this clear colored lager is found in restaurants, bars, and lounges throughout the country.
+Its emblem features imperial eagles and crowns recalls ancient European coats of arms.
 It has become iconic and can be found on hoodies, t-shirts, key chains, and much more.
-Be sure to sample a cold cerveza when you are here and take home a souvenir with the famous eagle on it!
+Be sure to take home a souvenir with the famous eagle on it!

 Costa Rica is famous for its colorful culture, which is well represented in the variety of souvenirs found in souvenir shops.
 If you’re looking for variety, make sure to visit the Central Market in San Jose, where you will also find great prices.
 You will find hand crafted souvenirs in almost every town and of course in the tourist places; however, try to seek out the places locals shop at as the prices will be better.

-These colorful ox-carts originated in the region of Sarchí and have become the international symbol of Costa Rica.
+- Ox-carts: These colorful ox-carts originated in the region of Sarchí and have become the international symbol of Costa Rica.
 In fact, they were declared Intangible Cultural Heritage of Humanity by UNESCO in 2008.
 Often painted in red and featuring bright details in blue, yellow, green, and similar hues, artisans take special delight in creating miniature versions of these which people take home after a visit to the country.
-In recent years, artisans have begun incorporating the unique design into other wood souvenirs such as chopping boards and hot plates, and even mugs and t-shirts.

 Costa Rica Coffee